iluvwlw/iluvwlw/README.md

 I don't get it
 Giving myself time and care makes me a selfish b*tch?
 What do you want me from me??
+This is what I was supposed to do from the start.
+I do it and I'm in the wrong still??

 <!--